chefgs/aws_cli_scripts/cloud_init_sample/Readme.md

 # Cloud Init Sample code Repo
-## AWS EC2 Instance creation with cloud-init script passed as user_data
+## 1. AWS EC2 Instance creation with cloud-init script passed as user_data
-### This code is the wrapper script which does the following
+### `create_instance.sh` is the wrapper script which does the following
--  Creates 'n' number EC2 instances of type t2.micro with RHEL OS <br>
+-  Creates 'n' number EC2 instances of type t2.micro with RHEL 7 OS <br>
 -  Each instance will be having below configurations set when the instances creation is completed <br>
    - Set a hostname on operating system level <br>
    - Install a package called “my-monitoring-agent”.
 Assume that the package repository is already configured <br>
    - Set the hostname in the configuration of the monitoring agent.
 Config file located at “/etc/mon-agent/agent.conf”  <br>
    - Ensure that the two users, “alice” and “bob”, exist and are part of the group “my-staff” <br>
+- Also the instances assigned with tag name DEMO, so all instances will be grouped under the tag and can be deleted easily later (if not required)

 ### Goal
 - The script can be used to create the bulk instances, applied with similar config across all the instances.
-Hence this can be considered as "Cattle" instance provisioning. <br>
+Hence achieving the goal of "Cattle" instance provisioning. <br>
-- In case the instances needed to be updated with new config, they can be terminated in bulk <br>
+- In case the instances needed to be updated with new config, We can update the new config as code in Chef recipe. <br>
-- We can update the Chef config and can re-create the instances in bulk using the `create_instance.sh` script. <br>
+- We can terminate all previously created instances and then can re-create the instances in bulk by simply executing the `create_instance.sh` script. <br>

 ### Technologies used
 - `AWS CLI` command for instance creation <br>